MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 Instead of reusing code or states, this tutorial guides you through breaking down the single-component structure into multiple components.

-Create a new ViteJS project and add the necessary directory structure:
+Set up a new project using Vite, React, and TypeScript by running the following command:

 ```bash
 npm create vite@latest vite-react-global-state -- --template react-ts